NativeScript/docs-v7/docs/tutorial/ng-chapter-3.md

 > **NOTE**: An `NgModule`’s `declarations` array expects a list of the components that you’ll be using in your app.
 In this case you’re adding the `navigatableComponents` array you exported in the `app.routing.ts` file to the `AppComponent` declaration you already had.
 The `...` operator is [ES2015 spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator), and it’s easiest to explain what it does with a quick example.
 If you declare a variable `x` as `let x = [2, 3]`, then JavaScript will interpret `[1, ...x]` as `[1, 2, 3]`.

-And finally, open `app/app.component.ts` back up and paste in the following code.
+After that, open `app/app.component.ts` back up and paste in the following code.
 We’ll discuss this file in detail momentarily.

 ``` TypeScript
 import { Component } from "@angular/core";